ServiceStackApps/HelloMobile/README.md

 };
 ```

-This registers a click handler to the 'Sync' button which uses the JsonServiceClient to make a synchronous call to the **Hello** ServiceStack WebService.
+This registers a click handler on the 'Sync' button that uses the JsonServiceClient to make a synchronous call to the **Hello** ServiceStack WebService.
-The client returns a typed 'HelloResponse' response which can be assigned directly to the **lblResults** UI widget.
+The returned typed 'HelloResponse' response can be directly assigned to the **lblResults** UI widget.

 #### Using C#'s async/await feature

-Commonly you would want to make asynchronous network calls to keep the UI responsive whilst you're waiting for the response.
+Commonly you should prefer making asynchronous network calls to keep the UI responsive whilst waiting for the response.
-Thanks to C#'s async/await feature converting it is trivial which just involves adding the **async** keyword modifier to the delegate signature
+Thanks to C#'s async/await feature converting to async is trivial which just involves adding the **async** keyword modifier to the delegate signature
-and then awaiting the equivalent `GetAsync` method on the Service Client, e.g:
+and then awaiting the `GetAsync` method on the Service Client, e.g:

 ```csharp
 btnAwait.Click += async delegate {